 Windy: Hahaha.
 This is a tricky question.
 But let me rewind an ‘old song’ that people have always known all these times–but they forget it many times.

 No matter what, books have two faces.
 Business face and social face (when it comes to ‘art’, for the time being let’s put it under the social face).

 Based on those two faces, as short as my experience taught me, I can summarise them into 3:

 - Theme.
-A theme that answers market needs or gives an information about what the market will need in the future.
+A theme that answers market needs or gives information about what the market will need in the future.
 A publisher must have known about the readers of the script that will be published.
 Is the theme answer market needs or even a few steps further from the existing market?
-The ability to predict themes that can answer market needs or go one/two step further from the existing market is the ability to create “trend”.
+The ability to predict themes that can answer market needs or go one/two-step further from the existing market is the ability to create a “trend”.